robbie-cahill/tunnelmole-client/README.md

 Run `npm run build`.
 If you want live recompilation every time you make a change run `npm run watch`.

 #### Run Tunnelmole
 Now run `npm start`.
-This uses `nodemon` which will automatically restart `tmole` every time the compiled JavaScript is updated.
+This uses `nodemon` which will automatically restart Tunnelmole every time the compiled JavaScript is updated.
 You can get hot reload if you combine this with `npm run watch`.

 You can also invoke the compiled client manually with `node dist/src/index.js <port number to forward to>`